dev-ritik/RollingBeadView/README.md

 # RollingBeadView
 RollingBead is an android library that can make bead (lens) moving effect in Views like ImageViews(as of now).
+This is available in two flavours, i.e, MovingBead and StaticBead.
+Both can be used as and when required to produce circular bead(lens) effect.

 # Features
 - <b>Moving Bead</b> : The library provides enough methods to control movement of moving bead.